5 Facts about Altruistic Surrogacy

 - Homosexuality: A common reason for pursuing a surrogacy contract is that the intended parents are a homosexual couple.
-As an example, 31% of the prospective parents that used the Center for Surrogate Parenting have been gay.
+As an example, 31% of the prospective parents that have used the Center for Surrogate Parenting were gay.
 Promotion of adoption by non-traditional, same-sex couples is gravely immoral.
 In areas of the United States Catholic agencies have had to shut their doors rather than succumb to the legal pressures of allowing gay adoption.
-At present, the Trump administration affirms the rights of faith-based adoptions to be based on religious beliefs, but that has not prevented Nebraska to the city of the Philadelphia trying to end foster care provided by Catholic charities.
+At present, the Trump administration affirms the rights of faith-based adoptions to be based on religious beliefs, but that has not prevented individual states and cities from trying to end the foster care provided by Catholic charities.

 - Medical conditions: Another common reason is that the prospective mother has a medical condition that makes pregnancy dangerous (such as diabetes or hypertension) or impossible (such as a hysterectomy or other sterilizing procedure).
 However, there are many moral issues that make artificial insemination and fertilization areas of serious concern to the Church.
 Adoption is the usual option the Church would encourage for infertile couples who wish to have a child.